2br-2b/PlayniteFlashpoint/README.md

 # PlayniteFlashpointExtension

-Right now, this will show your Flashpoint games in Playnite, but it won't let you launch them :(
+A Playnite extension to integrate your Flashpoint library